Who We Are

 What We Do

-Although the Jurassic Coast in Dorset is well-known for its status as a World Heritage Site for its geological interest, there are also many inland sites of great geological interest and importance.
+Although the Jurassic Coast in Dorset is well-known for its status as a UNESCO World Heritage Site for its geological interest, there are also many inland sites of great geological interest and importance.
 Some are natural exposures; others are old quarries or pits where the rock was worked for building stone, lime production, brick making or pottery clay.

 Many of these important sites need regular simple maintenance to ensure that rock faces are clear of vegetation and access paths kept open for visitors.